PREPPING FOR THE WEDDING SEASON: TOP TIPS FROM THE EXPERTS

 To make things a little simpler, we’ve spoken to experts in the fields of nutrition, skin care, fitness, and hair and makeup, to get their top tips on how to prep for a wedding.
 We’ve asked them to break it down according to the amount of time left until the big day, so that the effects kick in right when it’s time to celebrate.

 Looking and feeling good is largely influenced by our diet and activity levels, and incorporating a fitness regimen well in advance of the special day not only helps us look great, but also helps regulate our sleep and overall state of mind.

 Dr. Sunny Shah, a medical doctor, sports nutrition specialist and founder of The Body Shrine, believes that strength endurance exercises, working with sets of 15 reps, are the way to go if you’re working towards getting fit for the big day.

 Fitness instructor and nutritionist Radhika Karle believes in combining resistance exercises and cardiovascular training.
-While a structured programme would be best, she understands that a hectic schedule may not always allow for it.
+While a structured program would be best, she understands that a hectic schedule may not always allow for it.
 In this case, she recommends getting in at least 20 minutes of moderate to high-intensity exercise a day, like running or jogging as a combination with bodyweight strength exercises such as squats, lunges, and push-ups.